Hershel Schachter: Other views

 In a December 2006 speech, Schachter stated that mesirah (informing on a fellow Jew to the authorities) "is permitted in situations where one is a public menace...or if one is physically or psychologically harming another individual (for example, in instances of sexual abuse of children, students, campers etc., or spousal abuse)."
 In a February 2013 speech to a London audience, Schachter echoed this sentiment.
 He did express concern that before going to the authorities, one should make sure that a potential abuse victim is credible by referring him to a competent rabbi or psychologist.
 Schachter cited concerns that if the child's story was a fabrication, it could result in a Jew being wrongly incarcerated.

 Schachter has been condemned for his use of the term shvartze (the Yiddish word for black, racially loaded when directed at a person): "The recent use of a derogatory racial term and negative characterizations of African-Americans and Muslims, by a member of the faculty, are inappropriate, offensive, and do not represent the values and mission of Yeshiva University", a YU spokesman stated.

-Schachter is endorsed by the Organization for the Resolution of Agunot, a non-profit organization that advocates for the elimination of abuse from the Jewish divorce process by, among other things, organizing public protests to compel husbands to grant their wives gittin (religious divorce documents).
+Schachter has been endorsed by the Organization for the Resolution of Agunot, a non-profit organization that advocates for the elimination of abuse from the Jewish divorce process by, among other things, organizing public protests to compel husbands to grant their wives gittin (religious divorce documents).
+Schacter does not endorse a sex-strike as a valid way to compel a husband to grant a get.
+In 2024, the activist Adina Sash staged a 6-month sex-strike which led Schacter to call her behavior "destructive".